For decades we have been taught that physical health depends on eating well and exercising regularly. But some argue that may not be enough.

 Brinkworth said that when the body is under stress — like during calorie restriction — it can turn down the adaptive immune response in order to save energy.

 “You can make the argument that some of the stuff that Hof is suggesting is dangerous,” said Brinkworth, “because it would potentially lead to this drop-down in adaptive responses if you did it persistently.”

 “Why should we go to the extreme when we just need to engage in exercise?” said Ellen Glickman, PhD, a professor of exercise physiology, and a self-professed “moderation person.”

-The Centers for Disease Control and Prevention (CDC) reports that in 2015 less than 21 percent of American adults met the Physical Activity Guidelines for Americans for both aerobic and strength training.
+The Centers for Disease Control and Prevention (CDC) that in 2015 less than 21 percent of American adults met the Physical Activity Guidelines for Americans for both aerobic and strength training.

 These guidelines are far from extreme — at least 150 minutes per week of moderate-intensity aerobic exercise, and muscle-strengthening activities two or more days per week.

 Of course, some people are drawn to extreme activities for the “rush.”
 But that doesn’t mean less intense exercise isn’t good for you.

 Glickman said that aerobic exercise can be “equally engaging” and offers many benefits, such as boosting cardiovascular health, improving overall health and well-being, burning calories, and increasing endorphins.